What's your business worth?

 Quick estimator

-Two lenses: SDE (seller's discretionary earnings) is the appraisal / small-business view for owner-operated shops; EBITDA is the PE / strategic-buyer view once you have a management team.
+Two lenses, priced separately: SDE (seller's discretionary earnings) is the appraisal / small-business view for owner-operated shops; EBITDA is the PE / strategic-buyer view once you have a management team.
+Most shops land between the two — they are not the same number, so switching resets the box below.

 Estimated enterprise value

 Directional estimate only — multiples are deal-specific and vary with size, recurring revenue, geography, and buyer type.
-Sourced from advisor and valuation-firm data; not a formal appraisal.
+The published bands are sourced from advisor and valuation-firm data; how your answers position you inside a band is our method, not a formal appraisal.

 Multiples by trade